Shipochki/TravelBuddies/README.md

 Welcome to TravelBuddies, a comprehensive travel management application that facilitates the creation and management of user profiles, driver registrations, travel posts, group communication, and payment processing.

-You can watch my presentation from here: https://youtu.be/YF_xFsQuQow

 ## Table of Contents

 1. [Overview](#overview)